Production Guide

 Extending and customizing Airflow Image

 The Apache Airflow community, releases Docker Images which are reference images for Apache Airflow.
-However, Airflow has more than 60 community managed providers (installable via extras) and some of the default extras/providers installed are not used by everyone, sometimes others extras/providers are needed, sometimes (very often actually) you need to add your own custom dependencies, packages or even custom providers, or add custom tools and binaries that are needed in your deployment.
+However, Airflow has more than 60 community managed providers (installable via extras) and some of the default extras/providers installed are not used by everyone.
+Sometimes other extras/providers are needed, sometimes (very often actually) you need to add your own custom dependencies, packages or even custom providers, or add custom tools and binaries that are needed in your deployment.

-Typical scenarios where you would like to use your custom image:
+Typical scenarios where you would like to use your custom image are adding:

-See Building the image for more details on how you can extend and customize the Airflow image.
+See Extending Airflow Image and/or Building the image for more details on how you can extend, customize and test the modifications of Airflow image.

 knownHosts